 Comprehension, let’s start here.

 Comprehension strategies can be a bit more complex because you are working to bridge the details in the story & authors meaning to the child’s understanding of what happened (input) & ability to communicate their understanding (output).
-For Kinders and First Graders this is a big ask, however it is grade level appropriate.

 Other ideas to consider while reading…